ExtendRealityLtd/VRTK/DOCUMENTATION.md

 `SteamVR_Unity_Toolkit/Examples/013_Controller_UsingAndGrabbingMultipleObjects` shows mutltiple objects that can be grabbed by holding the buttons or grabbed by toggling the button click and also has objects that can have their Using state toggled to show how mutliple items can be turned on at the same time.

+`SteamVR_Unity_Toolkit/Examples/038_Controller_LightsaberTraining` designed as a simple game, it shows how a script can be derived from VRTK_InteractableObject to add animations and sound effects.

 ---

 ## Touching Interactable Objects (VRTK_InteractTouch)